gilescope/book-exploring-async-basics/src/introduction.md

 Our main goal is to get a solid understanding of the inner secrets of Async code, using that knowledge to demystify Rusts Futures evolving async story.

-## What we'll do

-- Go through the basics of asynchronous code execution, some history and basic definitions
-- Be very precise and define the difference between async and parallel
-- Talk about how the Operating System and the CPU in regards to I/O and async
-- Dig into how interrupts, scheduling, firmware and threads relate to our subject
-- Go through different methods of handling async, like green threads, threadpools and event queues
-- Look at how Nodes eventloop works and how it manages to be so efficient in execution async code
-- Implement our own working toy version of the Node.js eventloop using our knowledge

 ## External dependencies
 We will only rely in the standard library for this, making sure that we understand everything and leave no gaps uncovered.
 While this is a pretty big constraint when using Rust it does require us to answer certain basic questions that would otherwise go unasked.